 In the popular chick town of Galena, Nouveau Wine Weekend includes tastings, music, vineyard tours and spa, shopping and lodging specials.

 For more, see Galena getaway.

 If you're worried about weather, look for a weekend where you never have to go outdoors.
 For weatherproof getaways, see Inn retreats.

-The village of Stockholm, on the Wisconsin side of Lake Pepin, is offering a Women's Weekend Nov.
-4-5 with arts and crafts workshops, a pumpkin roll, a guided hike, wine sampling and appetizer tastings and a concert.
+The village of Stockholm, on the Wisconsin side of Lake Pepin, is offering Wine & Wander Nov.
+3 with progressive wine tastings at shops.

 For more, see Destination: Stockholm.